langroid/langroid/README.md

 pip install langroid
 ```
 The core Langroid package lets you use OpenAI Embeddings models via their API.
-If you instead want to use the `all-MiniLM-L6-v2` embeddings model
+If you instead want to use the `sentence-transformers` embedding models from HuggingFace,
-from from HuggingFace, install Langroid like this:
+install Langroid like this:
 ```bash
 pip install langroid[hf-embeddings]
 ```
-Note that this will install `torch` and `sentence-transformers` libraries.

 <details>
 <summary><b>Optional Installs for using SQL Chat with a PostgreSQL DB </b></summary>